alttch/rapidtables/README.md

 ### format_table

 Formats a table.
-Outputs data in raw, generator of strings (one string per row) or generator of tuples of strings (one tuple per row, one string per column),
+Outputs data in raw, generator of strings (one string per row) or generator of tuples of strings (one tuple per row, one string per column):

 * **fmt=0** raw string
 * **fmt=1** generator of strings